tdalbertson/100-days-of-code/log.md

 **Thoughts:** Been studying about different searching and sorting algorithms and big O notation (still don't fully understand it).
 I've been watching a lot of videos on each of these algorithms to fully get them down.
 I still need to finish reading this chapter to test my understanding then start on the coding assignment.

+### Day 16: October 26, 2020

+**Today's Progress**: More Algorithms!

+**Thoughts:** Continuing to study search and sort functions.
+They way they work is really interesting to me, but I still don't know how to directly apply them in code.
+I'll continue to study these more in depth.

 **Link(s) to work**
 1. [Check Splitter App](https://github.com/tdalbertson/check_splitter)
 2. [Python Flappy Bird](https://github.com/tdalbertson/pythonflappybird)